sebastienjust/experiments-fullstack-quarkus-vite/README.md

 # seij-experiments fullstack-vite-quarkus

-In today’s landscape, most tutorials assume either a pure SPA served from a CDN with a backend reduced to APIs, or a full-stack JS framework like Next.js or Remix.
+Modern frontend–backend development is often framed as a choice between two models:
+– Single Page Applications hosted on a CDN, with the backend reduced to APIs.
+– Full-stack JavaScript frameworks such as Next.js or Remix.

-This repository shows another path: a **classic fullstack approach, modernized**.
-A backend server still owns routing, security, and page delivery, while a React frontend (built with Vite) is served as static assets and hydrated client-side.
+Both solve real problems, but they are not the only options.
+This project explores another path: a backend-driven full-stack architecture, updated with today’s frontend practices.
+The backend (here Quarkus, but it could be Spring, Django, Rails, etc.) remains in charge of routing, access rules, and page delivery, while the frontend (React + Vite + TypeScript) is built as static assets and hydrated client-side.

-Here Quarkus is used as an example, but the principle applies to any backend framework or language: Spring, WildFly, JBoss, Ktor, Express, Django, Rails… The point is that you don’t need an all-in-one fullstack JS framework to combine a backend and a modern frontend.
-The composition works well in general, and it only took about a day to put this tutorial together while (re)learning the tools.
+This is not new, it is a proven model — one backend, one pipeline — modernized with fast bundling, hot reload, and component-based UIs.
+The goal is to show that in 2025 this approach is still relevant, efficient, and often cheaper to operate.

-Why this matters:
+### Why this approach

-- A single deployable artifact, with the backend deciding URLs, statuses, and access rules.
-- No need to multiply runtimes and DevOps chains when a team already has a backend ecosystem.
-- Developers keep a simple mental model: one server, one deployment, one source of truth.
-- You still benefit from modern frontend DX (TypeScript, HMR, optimized bundles).
+Most teams already run a backend.
+Adding a second runtime just to serve a React app introduces extra cost and
+complexity: new servers to host, new pipelines to maintain, more skills to recruit, more points of failure to watch.
+By letting the backend also serve pages and assets, you:

+– keep a single source of truth for routing and security, – reuse existing deployment pipelines and monitoring, – reduce operational overhead and infrastructure spend, – simplify collaboration between backend and frontend teams.

-This is not a universal answer: SSR or static generation may be better for heavy SEO, and fullstack JS may suit teams fully invested in Node.
-But for many contexts, a backend-driven fullstack remains a viable, efficient option in 2025.
+The result is a familiar mental model — easy to understand, easy to run — but with a modern developer experience.
+It is not a universal recipe: SEO-heavy sites may prefer SSR or static generation, and Node-centric stacks remain valid where teams are fully invested in them.
+But in many enterprise and product contexts, backend-driven full-stack applications strike a balance between speed, cost, and sustainability.

+### About this tutorial

-The tutorial is written as a step-by-step path with checkpoints 🚩.
-It’s both a notebook and a guide for anyone curious to see how far this model can go with today’s tools.
+The tutorial is organized as a sequence of checkpoints 🚩.
+It is not a React, Vite, or Quarkus lesson, but a practical guide on how to integrate them into a coherent backend-driven stack, so teams can adopt modern frontend workflows without fragmenting their architecture.

 ## Table of Contents